-No student may add a course, withdraw from a course, or change from one section of a course to another without the written consent of the academic advisor.
-All such changes must be filed with the Office of the Registrar on the official Add/Drop Form.
-Forms are available from the academic advisors and in the Office of the Registrar.
+Students are primarily responsible for management of their course registrations and the making of adjustments to their course schedule subject to academic advisor approval.
+Policies governing changes to a student's schedule are detailed below.
 Students should be aware that changes in the number of credit hours for which a student is registered may impact the student's status as full- or part-time, tuition and fees charges, financial aid eligibility including satisfactory academic progress, eligibility for on-campus housing, and the timeline for degree completion.
 All students should consult with the appropriate offices to determine the effect of a change in credit hour registration.